Skip to main content

 Guatemala, hills and mountains

-In the central area of Guatemala, occupied by mountains and plateaus, rainfall is scarce from December to April, as happens in the south, while the temperatures vary with altitude.
-During the rainy season, the rains are usually plentiful, but there are also some sheltered slopes which experience only moderate rains.
+In the central area of Guatemala, occupied by mountains and plateaus, there is a dry season from December to April, as happens in the south, while the temperatures vary with altitude.

 Guatemala City